fshah55/FYP-TMS/README.md

-# Online Financial Management System
+# Treasury Management System

 *__ATTENTION:__ The Django version required by this project is vulnerable, __DO NOT__ serve it on a computer with public access.
 The project is only for learning.*

-It is a financial management system which can help you manage your companies affairs, salary, taxes, receipts and etc.
+It is a Treasury management system which can help you manage your Organizatiom's affairs, salary, taxes, receipts and Investments Portfolios.

 ## Getting Started